bonfire-networks/needle/README.md

    your purposes, ULIDs are not going to be suitable for you.
 2. Ecto has no knowledge of the specialty of `Pointer`, e.g. `Repo.preload` does not work and you need to specify a join condition to join through a pointer.
-Use our functions.
+Use our functions or add extra associations with flexto configuration.
 3. Dereferencing a list of pointers requires a select query per table type that occurs in the input set.
 4. Reliance on user attention.
 You have to follow the instructions